About the Survey

 • Determine the cod IBS’s potential for providing indices of abundance

 The survey follows a stratified-random design with stations occurring from 10 fathoms to 160 fathoms, including waters west of 69° 30’ within the GOM cod stock boundary.
-The first survey cruises were completed April 1 - July 31, 2016, and will begin again October 1, 2016, and continue monthly through January 31, 2017.
+The first year of cod IBS was completed in January 2017, with the second year of surveys to continue April - July 2017 and October 2017 - January 2018.
 Approximately ten days of sampling will occur in each survey month, making 30-minute tows and, depending on weather and sea conditions, average five tows per day.

 Updates to this project will be posted on this webpage with links.
 Additionally, announcements and information will be made available through written notices, email listserv, text message alerts, social media accounts, and via VHF radio on Channel 16.

 For more information on the previous GOM cod IBS, please see our page: Industry Based Survey for Gulf of Maine Cod (2003-2007).